midcodegabby/blinky-led-freeRTOS/README.md

 - disassembly.txt - contains raw memory and instructions of the application
 - symbols.txt - contains the symbol table of the application

-2. check where the program counter (pc) was at when the HardFault occurred:
+2. Check where the program counter (pc) was at when the Hard Fault occurred:
-- search for `pc` in symbols.txt: this will give you a memory address where pc is located, which we will call `pc_address`
+- search for `pc` in symbols.txt: this will give you the memory address of pc, which we will call `pc_address`

-3. Run a gdb server/client to check what address `pc` holds during the HardFault:
+3. Run a gdb server/client to check what address `pc` holds during the Hard Fault:
 - run the load and client commands in separate terminals:
 ```
 make load